petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 type Exclude<T, U> = T extends U ? never : T
 ```

 Remember conditional types?
 Here we are introduced to one.
-Also we are using the `never` type.
+Also, we are using the `never` type.
 The implementation reads that if `T` is assignable to `U` return type `never` otherwise `T`.
-And since the conditional type is also an distributive conditional type, it is applied over union types, resulting in `never` when the type is not assignable to `U`.
+And since the conditional type is also a distributive conditional type, it is applied over union types, resulting in `never` when the type is not assignable to `U`.
 The `never` is not a possible type so it is simply removed from the union type.

 Here's an example of how to use `Exclude<T, U>`: